AdoptLiteHub/MuscleLegendA-p4/README.md

         return
     end

-    for _, player in pairs(game.Players:GetPlayers()) do
+    -- Iterate through all players and create hitboxes for _, player in pairs(game.Players:GetPlayers()) do
-        if player == game.Players.LocalPlayer then
+        if player == game.Players.LocalPlayer then continue end
-            continue
-        end

         local otherCharacter = player.Character
-        if not otherCharacter then
+        if not otherCharacter then continue end
-            continue
-        end

         local humanoidRootPart = otherCharacter:FindFirstChild("HumanoidRootPart")
-        if not humanoidRootPart then
+        if not humanoidRootPart then continue end
-            continue
-        end

         local hitbox = Instance.new("Part")
         hitbox.Size = hitboxSize